QAAFI/DCaPS/README.md

 ## Citation

-If you use this model or the website http://www.dcaps.net.au in your research, please cite the main research paper that this software supports:
+If you use this model or the website http://www.dcaps.net.au in your research, please cite the main research paper that this software supports, using the following citation:

 *`Full citation coming soon`*